lihongjie0209/pipeline-plugin/TUTORIAL.md

 A `stage` block lets you label certain sections of a build for use in visualizations.
 Other steps like `milestone` and `lock` can be used to control concurrency of multiple builds.

-Consult the [Docker demo](https://github.com/jenkinsci/workflow-aggregator-plugin/blob/master/demo/README.md) for an example of a Pipeline using multiple `stage`s.
+Consult the [Docker demo](https://github.com/jenkinsci/workflow-aggregator-plugin/blob/master/demo/README.md) for an example of a Pipeline using multiple `stages`.

 # Loading Script Text from Version Control